mca-lab/Khushi/README.md

-# Big Data Project: Pokemon vs Pokemon species
+# Big Data Project: Pokemon and Pokemon species

 ## Project Overview
 This project demonstrates a complete Big Data workflow using Python, PySpark, and Docker.